 I had written a bit about my shock and sadness about the awful changes planned for CBC2, including getting rid of most of its classical music programming, including one of the best parts of getting up in the morning (Music and Company with Tom Allen).
+Even Uniden r7 is bound to be surpassed by the competition regardless of its topnotch performance.
 I could rant and rave all I want, but Russell Smith, of the Globe and Mail (whose article was reposted by the site ‘Friends of Canadian Broadcasting’) says it better than I ever could.
 The Globe and Mail doesn’t allow people to read the entire article any more without being a subscriber.
 Since I don’t know how long his article will remain on the other site, I’m going to do take the somewhat unorthodox action and repost it here in total as well, as I think it should be read by many (although the people who I wish would read it the most are the current clueless management of the CBC):

 No classical?
 Then kill Radio 2 and get it over with by Russell Smith